 Paint the dresser top in the same color as your kitchen cabinets, and use it to display mugs, glasses, and plates.

 16. Fake a pantry space

-Alternatively, you may want to include a utility or laundry room in your plans, to keep drying clothes out of the way, provide storage for cleaning materials, iron and ironing board, pet food and vases.
+Alternatively, you may want to include utility or laundry room ideas into your plans, to keep drying clothes out of the way, provide storage for cleaning materials, iron and ironing board, pet food and vases.

 17. Divide your drawer storage neatly